landlord

 • Space heating and heating water

 This include cisterns, radiators, boilers, heating ducts, water tanks, baths, sinks and all the pipes for gas and water as well as electrical sockets and wiring throughout the property.
+If your property has been flooded due to a plumbing damage or extreme weather condition, it is advised to seek the services of a Flood Cleanup Company Matawan NJ to help with cleanup and repairs.

 Landlords are also responsible for providing and maintaining smoke alarms and carbon monoxide detectors within the property.